Robinson: Fiji

-Robinson: Fiji is the seventeenth season of Expedition Robinson in Sweden, known as Survivor in some countries, and the first to air since 2015.
+Robinson: Fiji is the sixteenth season of Expedition Robinson in Sweden, known as Survivor in some countries, and the first to air since 2015.
 This season started off with sixteen contestants divided into two tribes of eight who were vying for the grand prize of 500,000 SEK and was the first season to be hosted by Swedish reality host Anders Öfvergård.

 The season premiered on 18 March and concluded on 27 May 2018 where Daniel "DK" Westlund won in a 7–2 vote against Henrik Norgren to be crowned the winner of Robinson.